nadiipraise/calculator/README.md

 - Thanks to the open-source community for providing the tools and libraries that made this project possible.

 ## Contact
+send me a mail @qelvinqelvin008@gmail.com for feedbacks, collaborations and contributions.

 For questions or feedback, please reach out to [your.email@example.com](mailto:your.email@example.com).